-When Ordell took his first full-time college coaching position, we moved to a small town where job options were limited.
-Commuting was a possibility, but it wasn’t ideal because it would have greatly extended the workday and increased our expenses.
+When Ordell took his first full-time college coaching position, we moved to a small town with limited job options.
+Commuting was possible, but it wasn’t ideal because it would have greatly extended the workday and increased our expenses.
 So when an administrative assistant position opened up on campus, I was happy to have an opportunity to contribute to our costs even though the job wasn’t ideal.

 Several job changes later for both Ordell and me, I found myself needing a job with flexible hours.
-A fellow coach’s wife posted that the company she loved working for was hiring.
-After a few weeks, I decided to explore the opportunity.
-With her encouragement and guidance, two-weeks later accepted a contract with Belay Solutions as a virtual assistant.
-That was September of 2016, and since my first contract of 5 hours a week I’ve loved every minute of jobs.
+A fellow coach’s wife posted that the company she loved working for was hiring remote workers.
+After a few conversations, I decided to explore the opportunity.
+With her encouragement and guidance, two weeks later accepted a contract with Belay Solutions as a virtual assistant.
+That was September of 2016, and since my first contract of 5 hours a week, I’ve loved every minute with each of my clients.

-- I can take short breaks to keep up with things around the house.
-Whether it’s unloading the dishwasher or laundry, I’m easily able to keep up with house tasks.
+- Working remotely allows me flexiblity to keep up with things around the house.
+Whether I take a few minutes to unload the dishwasher or start a load of laundry, it’s easier to keep up with household tasks.

 - Whether it’s lunch with a girlfriend or greeting my husband on his lunch break, most of the time I take my lunch breaks when I want, and they are relaxing instead of spent squeezing in errands like I did when I worked in an office.

 - Yoga pants.
-I pretty much live in yoga pants, and I love it!
+I pretty much live in yoga pants and t-shirts and I love it!

 - Since most remote work is contract work there is often fewer opportunities for promotions.
 In many cases, the virtual assistants are hired to be assistants, and that’s it.
-So if you are looking to work your way up in a company, this might not be a good option unless you are working for a company that has a strong remote work culture.
+If you are looking to work your way up in a company, this might not be a good option unless you are working for a company that has a strong remote work culture.

 - Freelance work can be inconsistent.
 If you are looking for steady income, you may need to hustle depending on your career path.

-- Vacation time is a challenge to get.
+- Vacation time is sometimes a challenge.
 If you can’t work it out with your client to flex your hours you may find yourself working a bit while on vacation or going without pay.
 Remember, contracted employees are paid for the hours they work.

 - You may be competing with people overseas who will work for a much lower rate.

 - It’s easier for miscommunication to occur over email and longer to clear up.
 It’s important to foster great communication relationships with your clients.

 - You have to know how to market yourself or you will miss out on opportunities.

-- Sometimes you need to work with the contract comes rather than when you prefer.
+- Sometimes you need to work with the contract comes across your desk rather than when you prefer.

 - I’m a contract worker, so there aren’t any health benefits or retirement plans.
-While I don’t mind this, it does make virtual work available for some people.
+While I don’t mind this, it means that remote work isn’t available for everyone.

 - You work alone a lot of the day.
-So if you have a hard time focusing or need a lot of people interaction you may feel isolated.
+So if you have a hard time focusing or need a lot of interaction with other people you may feel isolated.
 I love having an independent routine, and touching base with people throughout the day.
 So this isn’t an issue for me.